 Yes.
-In December 2023 samples were collected from B600 CNFK HQ Busan.
-We are informing you that 6 of the 29 PFAS compounds covered by the sampling method were detected above the method reporting limit (MRL).
+In June and December 2024, samples were semiannually collected from B600 CNFK HQ Busan.
+We are informing you that 6 of the 25 PFAS covered by the sampling method were detected in the water system.
 The results are provided in the below table.
-EPA does not have a HA level or MCL for all of these compounds at this time.
-PFBS was detected but below the new MCL.
-PFOA was detected above the new MCL but below the 2016 EPA health advisory (HA) level.
-There is no immediate cause for concern, but we will continue to monitor the drinking water closely.
+EPA does not have an MCL for all of these compounds at this time.
+PFOS, PFNA, PFHxS, PFBS, and Gen X were not detected.